albertbrucelee/BuldozerGame/README.md

 Bulldozers can not push the box that is attached to the wall<br/>
 Bulldozers can not push the box that is attached with another box

-Win if all box is above all point
+Win if all box is above all point<br />
 Lose if box hit wall</p>

 # OpenGL Techniques used #